Madness of March 2026

 Last year, all four No. 1 seeds reached the Elite Eight.
 But that was the first time that happened since 2016.
 Before that, it was 2009.

-Only 4 times have all Elite Eight participants been seeded fourth or better (1995, 2007, 2009, 2025).
+Only 4 times have ALL Elite Eight participants been seeded fourth or better (1995, 2007, 2009, 2025).

 12 out of the last 14 years, a No. 7 seed or lower has cracked the Elite Eight (but not last year).